PrismaticDevs/Team-Profile-Generator/README.md

 ## Description

-This conole appliction gnerates an employee roster based on the user's ansers to a series of prompts.
+This console appliction gnerates an employee roster based on the user's ansers to a series of prompts.

 ## Installation

 Clone this repo into the folder you want this application ro run in.
-Then cd into the Team-Profile-Generator directory and run npm install to dosnload the necessary depenencies from the package.json file.
-Based on your answers to a series of prompts, an html file will be generated with the employee roster you provided.
+Then cd into the Team-Profile-Generator directory and run npm install to download the necessary depenencies from the package.json file.
+Based on your answers to a series of prompts, an HTML file will be generated with the employee roster you provided.

 ## Usage